-Paper Pulp Pictures
+Paper Pulp Pictures Art Project for Kids

 A colorful, abstract circular artwork with layers of textured, crumpled paper in various shades and patterns.

 This lesson plan is an idea I tried at one of the National Art Education Conferences.
 This is such a fun project because it gives you the experience of paper pulp painting, but without the blenders or mess.
 One thing I will be sure to remind the kids of next time is to be sure to tear the paper into really small pieces.
 The larger pieces fell apart.
 We coated these with a modge podge after to secure them completely.
 We also read one of Denise Fleming’s books.
-She creates her illustrations from paper pulp. *** EDIT: I need to add that you should make sure that the tissue paper is NON-BLEED.
+She creates her illustrations from paper pulp.
+I need to add that you should make sure that the tissue paper is NON-BLEED.
 If it bleeds, the colors will all run together.
 It should say whether it is bleeding.
 If it doesn’t say “bleeding” it should be non-bleed.

 Child's hands creating colorful craft on white cloth with a bowl of water nearby on a wooden table, while pictures of paper pulp creations adorn the surroundings.